wcarmon/docs/rust/modules.md

 # Package
+1. one or more crates
-1. TODO
+1. Contains one `Cargo.toml`

 # Crate
 1. A compilation unit
-1. either an executable or a library
+1. either an executable or a library (not both)
-1. TODO
+    1. A package can have multiple binary crates

 ## Crate root